wacncontent/CustomizeTool/output/articles/sql-database/sql-database-auditing-get-started.md

 ##<a id="subheading-5">Practices for usage in production</a>
 The description in this section refers to screen captures above.
-Either [Azure Preview Portal](https://manage.windowsazure.cn) or [Classic Azure Management Portal](https://manage.windowsazure.cn/) may be used.
+Either [Azure Management Portal](https://manage.windowsazure.cn) or [Classic Azure Management Portal](https://manage.windowsazure.cn/) may be used.

 ##<a id="subheading-6"></a>Storage Key Regeneration